arista-netdevops-community/avd-extended-workshop/marp_slides.md

   > YAML uses three dashes (“---”) to separate directives from document content.
 This also serves to signal the start of a document if no directives are present.
 Three dots ( “...”) indicate the end of a document without starting a new one, for use in communication channels.
 - Another `---` in the same yaml file would indicate the start of a new document.
 It is not used in Ansible data structures normally.
 - Every YAML file must end with an empty line.

+  > There are many more rules in YAML that are rarely in use, but must be 💯% respected.

+---

+# JSON vs YAML for Ansible

+- Ansible can accept variables in JSON format as well.
+- Convert a group var file to JSON with `yq`: `yq --prettyPrint -o=json avd_inventory/group_vars/ATD_SERVERS.yml > avd_inventory/group_vars/ATD_SERVERS.json`
+- Delete the YAML file and run the build playbook: `ansible-playbook playbooks/atd-fabric-build.yml`
+- New configs will be generated successfully.
+JSON is faster, YAML is still easier to read and edit at scale.